Dingchang/cryptocurrencyWeb/Design Phase/README.md

 ## Data Design

-Overview - We will be using postgres as our data store.
+Overview - We will be using Postgres as our data store.
 The main things we need to track are currencies, users and subscribed notifications.
 All of our data will be either created by users or manually seeded by us.

 ### Currency
 - id (int)
 - name (string)

 The Currency resource keeps track of what currencies we currently track.
 It is mainly used as a foreign key reference in Notification (the resource that keeps track of subscribed notifications - see below).
 There is no need to store the prices since we will retrieve them from the API in realtime.
-This table's data will likely be manually seeded since it will just be 3 records for each of our currecnies - Bitcoin, Ethereum and Litecoin.
+This table's data will likely be manually seeded since it will just be 3 records for each of our currencies - Bitcoin, Ethereum, and Litecoin.

 ### Notification
 - user_id (foreign key to the User table)